 The board also approved the dismissal of probationary teachers Sarah Love of Kaneland Blackberry Creek Elementary School and Claire Goodrich of Kaneland McDole Elementary School at the end of the school year from their temporary assignments.

-Lastly, the board agreed to reduce full-time teachers Brenda Renaud of the Fox Valley Career Center in Maple Park; Samantha Gonzalez, Garrett Wolf, John Mansour and Carleen Gregg of Kaneland High School to part-time employees.
+Lastly, the board agreed to reduce full-time teachers Brenda Renaud of the Fox Valley Career Center in Maple Park; Samantha Gonzalez, Garrett Wolf, Jennifer Margalus of Kaneland Harter Middle School; and Carleen Gregg of Kaneland High School to part-time employees.
 Part-time Kaneland HIgh School math teacher Rebecca Williams was reduced from a 0.6 full-time equivalency to 0.4.

 “This is not an indication of who they are and what they do for our students,” Adkins explained. “’It’s a confluence of enrollment and registration.”